simonachkar/redux-app/README.md

 ##### Adding a Notification

-We will be toggling the buttons in the `Blue.js` and `Yellow.js` blocks to add a notificaiton on click.
-Fot that we need to call the action with `dispatch(action)`.
+We will be toggling the buttons in the `Blue.js` and `Yellow.js` blocks to add a notification on click.
+For that, we need to call the action with `dispatch(action)`.

-First we need to connect the component to Redux.
+First, we need to connect the component to Redux.
 We're going to start with the `Blue.js` component.
 Import `connect` from `react-redux`:

 ```js
 import { connect } from 'react-redux'